-Both Parkour and MovNat are chiefly influenced by Georges Hebert's Methode Naturelle.
+The scope of the MovNat practice is much larger than Parkour, but the skills of Parkour are a vital part of the MovNat system.
+MovNat did not derive these skills from Parkour, but rather they share a common ancestor, Georges Hebert and his Methode Naturelle.
 Parkour adapted the movements to an urban environment, and MovNat looked to update the system to be more relevant to the modern human.

 Georges Hebert was a French naval officer stationed on an island when a volcano erupted.
 He managed to coordinate the rescue of 700 people, but in the process noticed the physical in-capabilities of many people moving through the rough terrain throughout the event.
 He revised his idea on how fitness should be approach and created what we now know as the modern military style-obstacle course.
-With this kind of equipment, he could teach all manner of natural movement.
-He later created the Methode Naturelle.
+With this kind of equipment, he could teach all manner of natural movement so that people could climb, run, jump, vault, lift, carry, swing, and do anything else that their environment might demand.
+This approach to training would come to be known as Methode Naturelle.

-David Belle's father was a practitioner of Methode Naturelle, and follower of Georges Hebert's.
-David Belle is also known as the founder of Parkour, and was part of the team that brought the practice into the spotlight.
-He devised Parkour as a method of moving over, under, across, or between obstacles by running, jumping and vaulting.
-These skills were adapted from David Belle's upbringing with his father's Methode Naturelle, adapted to a more urban environment.
-Because of the emphasis on efficient movement from one place to another, many aspects in Methode Naturelle were not included, such as combatives, lifting, throwing, and swimming to name a few.
+Raymond Belle’s son, David was part of the team that brought the practice of Parkour into the spotlight.
+He devised Parkour as a method of moving over, under, across, or between obstacles by running, jumping, climbing, and vaulting.
+These skills were inspired by his father's practice of Methode Naturelle, and adapted to an urban environment.
+Because of the specialized focus on locomotion, many aspects of Methode Naturelle were not included, such as combatives, lifting, throwing, and swimming to name a few.
+Not that people like David Belle didn’t get involved in those other practices, but they are not thought of as a part of Parkour.

 Both Parkour and MovNat share the common inspiration of Georges Hebert's Methode Naturelle.
 Parkour specializes on the locomotive skills, while MovNat includes the elements of lifting and manipulation, as well as Aquatics and Combatives, which are largely left out of Parkour.
 Every skill in Parkour is included in MovNat's system, but MovNat presents these skills in an accessible way that breaks the intimidation factor that comes with Parkour.
 People who don't feel athletically inclined may never even look twice at the demanding physical practice like parkour that appears to be for the young, brave, and bold.
 Seeing the same skills regressed can give such people an entry level from wherever they stand in their physical capability.